Was Arbery killing a hate crime? Jury begins deliberations

 BRUNSWICK, Ga.
 (AP) — Three white men who chased and killed Ahmaud Arbery on a residential street acted out of “pent-up racial anger” and should be convicted of hate crimes, a federal prosecutor told a jury Monday.
 Defense attorneys argued that the Black man was fatally shot in self-defense and had acted suspiciously during prior trips to the neighborhood.

-The jury of eight white people, three Black people and one Hispanic person was sent to begin deliberations Monday afternoon after hearing dueling reasons for the killing in U.S. District Court.
+The jury of eight white people, three Black people and one Hispanic person began deliberating Monday afternoon after hearing dueling reasons for the killing in U.S. District Court.
 Verdicts on hate crime charges rest not on whether the pursuit and shooting were justified, but whether they were motivated by racism.
 The trial began a week ago.

 Prosecutor Christopher Perras argued that Travis McMichael “was just looking for a reason” to hurt a Black person when the 25-year-old Arbery jogged past his home on a Sunday afternoon.
 Perras cited a slew of racist comments and videos the defendant had posted online.